 Importance of CAD and CAM Software

-CAD and CAM software play a crucial role in the CNC milling process.
+CAD and CAM software plays a crucial role in the CNC milling process.
 CAD software enables designers to create precise three-dimensional models, ensuring every detail is accurate.
 CAM software converts these designs into executable G-code and optimizes cutting paths and parameters, improving machining efficiency and precision.

-CAD Software: Provides detailed design tools, making the design of complex parts possible.
+- CAD Software: Provides detailed design tools, making the design of complex parts possible.
 These software packages often include simulation functions, allowing for virtual testing before actual machining to ensure design feasibility.

-CAM Software: Generates optimized G-code, ensuring the CNC machine can efficiently and accurately execute machining tasks.
+- CAM Software: Generates optimized G-code, ensuring the CNC machine can efficiently and accurately execute machining tasks.
 Another key function of CAM software is path optimization, which minimizes cutting time and material waste, enhancing production efficiency.

 Role of G-Code